 The raising of the North of Ireland Imperial Yeomanry and the South of Ireland Imperial Yeomanry was approved by King Edward VII and the formation was confirmed in January 1902.

-In July 1908, they became a Special Reserve Cavalry Regiment and their name was changed to the North Irish Horse in September following the formation of the Territorial Force.
+In July 1908, they became a Special Reserve Cavalry Regiment and their name was changed to the North Irish Horse in September.

 At the outbreak of First World War, the North Irish Horse left for France during August 1914 and immediately became GHQ troops at Le Cateau.
 A second Squadron was rapidly formed, and arrived by the end of the month and acted as rearguard to 4th Division in the retreat from Mons before being attached to 5th Division.
 In 1915, three more squadrons went to France, as Divisional Cavalry Squadrons.

 Three of the five Squadrons were formed into one Regiment. and the others, along with the Divisional Cavalry Squadron of 36th (Ulster) Division, 6th (Inniskilling) Dragoons, were formed into a second Regiment with both becoming Corps Cavalry Regiments.

 In September 1917, the second Regiment was dismounted and its personnel were attached to battalions of the Royal Irish Rifles and the Royal Irish Fusiliers within 36th (Ulster) Division, while the other was re-roled as a Cyclist Regiment in March 1918.

 The total numbers of personnel of the North Irish Horse who served during the First World War was 70 Officers and 1,931 other ranks of whom 27 officers and 123 other ranks were killed.
 The North Irish Horse and its sister regiment, the South Irish Horse, had been the first non-regular troops to land in France and go into action.